Scope & Methodology

 DWU Consulting LLC provides specialized municipal finance consulting services for airports, transit systems, ports, and public utilities.
 Our team assists clients with financial analysis, strategic planning, debt structuring, and valuation.
 Please visit https://dwuconsulting.com for more information.

 2024–2026 Update: U.S. airlines carried 930M+ passengers in 2024 (FAA forecast approaching 1 billion), industry revenue reached $200B+ combined, and Delta became the first major U.S. airline to achieve investment-grade credit rating (BBB- from S&P in December 2024).
-Southwest faces significant organizational transformation under pressure from Elliott Management, reshaping the low-cost carrier competitive landscape.
+Southwest announced organizational restructuring in 2024 under pressure from activist investor Elliott Management (SEC 8-K), reshaping the low-cost carrier competitive landscape.

 Changelog